 On balance, ODD cars promise cost savings of . compared to rideshare.
 However, I prudently assumed that the costs would be constant.
 Instead, I imagined that insurance costs will decrease when autonomous vehicles, capable of guaranteeing more safety, will be at such a level of evolution as to be used on the road.

-Finally, I kept the fuel constant across all categories (electrification would only benefit the last two columns).
+Finally, I kept fuel constant across all categories (electrification would only benefit the last two columns).

 What are the benefits

-The big advantage is this: in the transition from Rideshare to the remote controlled car, unit costs drop by a whopping 48%.
-When you eventually switch from self-driving rental cars to autonomous vehicles, you will get an incremental reduction of 12%.
-80% of the change in economic pace promised by the future of ridesharing comes from the remote controlled car.
+The big advantage is this: in the transition from rideshare to remote controlled car, unit costs drop by a whopping 48%.
+When we eventually transition from remote-controlled rental cars to autonomous vehicles, an incremental reduction will be achieved of 12%.
+80% of the economic change promised by the future of ridesharing comes from the remote-controlled car.

-Furthermore, the cost advantage of a guided car increases with the duration of the journey.
-The longer the journey, the more pronounced the cost savings will be.
-ODD cars can dominate the future of ridesharing in 20-60 minute journeys (I think airport trips, or commuters) and allow for longer journeys, currently too expensive for a taxi (multi-destination, errands, day trips , intercity trips).
+Additionally, the cost advantage of a remote-controlled car increases with the length of the trip.
+The longer the trip, the more pronounced the cost savings will be.
+ODD cars can dominate the future of ridesharing in 20-60 minute journeys (think airport trips, or commutes) and enable longer trips, currently too expensive for a taxi (multi-destination, errands, day trips , intercity travel).

 A market with enormous potential, to put it briefly.
-And the unknown Covid we want to talk about?
-The pandemic has turned ridesharing into a vector for the spread of the virus.
-By minimizing the number of people sharing the air in a vehicle at the same time, the ODD car can be a winning element of safe transportation.
-The self-driving car eliminates human-to-human contact between passengers and drivers.
-They do not solve all the risks (you need to sanitize the vehicle between trips, for example), but they improve the picture.
+And do we want to talk about the Covid unknown?
+The pandemic has transformed ridesharing into a vector for spreading the virus.
+By minimizing the number of people sharing air in a vehicle at the same time, the ODD car can be a winning element of safe transportation.
+The remote-controlled car eliminates human-to-human contact between passengers and drivers.
+They don't solve all the risks (the vehicle needs to be sanitized between trips, for example), but they improve the picture.

 What is the state of teleoperation technologies?

 The construction of an effective system of teleoperations (and in general of the future of ridesharing) clashes today with the vulnerabilities of connectivity networks.
 Because latency issues increase dramatically with speed.
 Therefore, teleoperation is naturally more suitable for lower speed applications.
-Even going up to 40kph (up to 25mph) on local suburban roads can take advantage of a sizeable market base.
+Even going up to 40km / h (up to 25mph) on local suburban roads can take advantage of a sizeable market base.

 What technologies do we need to do this?

-No one can say for sure, because there is no clear definition of what is "safe enough".
-Highway codes will also need to be reviewed.
-That said, let's try to imagine the first driverless vehicle allowed to travel on public roads on a large scale.
-It will probably be a vehicle with very limited speed, without passengers (at first it will only carry goods) and a human being dedicated every moment, a sort of remote physical assistant during operation.
+No one can say for sure, because there is no clear definition of what is “safe enough.”
+It will also be necessary to review the highway codes.
+Having said that, let's try to imagine the first driverless vehicle authorized to circulate on public roads on a large scale.
+It will probably be a vehicle with very limited speed, without passengers (in a first phase it will only carry goods) and a dedicated human being at all times, a sort of remote physical assistant during operation.

-They sound like damn close things.
-Fully autonomous vehicles, on the other hand, are not.
-The current ones go jerky and are just plain creepy.
-Eye: there is a difference between safety and ease of use.
-In the future of ridesharing there will be a period (perhaps a long one) in which autonomous technology will be very safe, but slow to be worth it.
+They sound like pretty darn close things.
+Fully autonomous vehicles, however, are not.
+The current ones are jerky and just plain creepy.
+Be careful: there is a difference between safety and ease of use.
+In the future of ridesharing there will be a period (perhaps a long one) in which autonomous technology will be very safe, but painfully slow.
 And it will make any user experience a disaster.

-Conversely, a self-driving rental car will only use its driverless technology when it is empty and needs to be relocated.
+By contrast, a rental remote control car will only use its driverless technology when it is empty and needs to be repositioned.
 Under these conditions, it can optimize the route and speed without regard to the rush of passengers.
 As soon as the driver enters the cockpit it will return to being a safe, familiar, capable and fast vehicle like a normal car.
 The ODD car is a wonderfully reassuring way to get used to driverless vehicles.
-And I say more: for me such a model (i.e. active only to reposition the vehicle) will be the best option for quite a while, even when there will be autonomous vehicles around.
+And I say more: for me a model like this (i.e. active only to reposition the vehicle) will be the best option for a long time, even when autonomous vehicles are around.

 Work aspects in the future of ridesharing

-Being a remote driver can be a better job than being a current rideshare driver.
-Remote drivers will likely be employed directly.
-Earnings will be more predictable and remote drivers will not have the expense and uncertainty of owning and maintaining a vehicle.
+Being a remote driver can be a better job than being an actual rideshare driver.
+Remote drivers will likely be directly employed.
+Income will be more predictable and remote drivers will not have the expense and uncertainty of owning and maintaining a vehicle.
 Not to mention that remote driving is safer and more comfortable.
 No risk of personal injury, neither (especially) from traffic nor from unpleasant interactions with passengers.
 Remote drivers are not at risk of theft or vandalism.
 And, of course, no risk of highly communicable airborne diseases.

-Ok.
-You're thinking that a company could lay off all local drivers and hire them, say, low-cost in a distant state.
-A series of small Chinese remote drivers who bring my car to Naples while sitting comfortably in a small room in Guangzhou.
+Okay.
+You're thinking that a company could fire all the local drivers and hire them, I don't know, cheaply in a distant state.
+A series of small Chinese remote drivers who take my car to Naples while sitting comfortably in a small room in Guangzhou.

 It will not be so.
 In the future of ridesharing, there are many reasons why local work would be preferred.
 This is not about speaking in a call center.
 You must have a national driving license, and be familiar with local driving habits.
 And then the speed of operations will be fundamental: to avoid latencies.
 Finally, given that the cost of drivers will reduce its weight, it will be almost irrelevant to obtain benefits from an offshore worker.
 Rather.